-While the $RO(C_2)$-graded twisted bar spectral sequence is quite complicated in general, the differentials and extensions appear to arise in an extremely structured way, largely governed by a norm structure.
-We use our knowledge of $H_\star K_{* \sigma}$ and the $E^\infty$-page to deduce information about these $RO(C_2)$-graded twisted bar spectral sequences.
-This allows us to write down conjectures concerning many of the differentials in Section \ref{sec:btwbssComps}.
-Here, our use of equivariant computations shows that, unlike the non-equivariant integer graded situation, the $RO(C_2)$-graded twisted bar spectral sequences computing $H_\star K_{n \sigma},$ $n \geq 2$ have a rich structure quite distinct from the collapsing bar spectral sequence in the classical nonequivariant case \cite{Wilson1982}.
-Further differences among integer graded and $RO(C_2)$-graded bar and twisted bar spectral sequences are discussed in Section \ref{sec:btwbssComps}.
+While the $RO(C_2)$-graded twisted bar spectral sequence is quite complicated in general, the differentials and extensions appear to arise in an extremely structured way, governed by a norm structure.
+We use our knowledge of $H_\star K_{* \sigma}$ and the $E^\infty$-page to deduce information about the $RO(C_2)$-graded twisted bar spectral sequences computing the homology of $K_{* \sigma}.$ This allows us to write down conjectures concerning many of the differentials in Section \ref{sec:btwbssComps}.
+Our equivariant computations show that, unlike in the non-equivariant integer graded situation, the $RO(C_2)$-graded twisted bar spectral sequences computing $H_\star K_{n \sigma},$ where $n \geq 2,$ have a rich structure quite distinct from the collapsing bar spectral sequence in the classical nonequivariant case \cite{Wilson1982}.
+Differences between integer graded and $RO(C_2)$-graded bar and twisted bar spectral sequences are discussed in Section \ref{sec:btwbssComps}.

 In parallel with calculating the homology of a space, the corresponding computational tools are worth investigating in a purely algebraic setting.
 This study of the homological algebra involved produces tools which can also be applied in settings outside of topology.
 One example of this are Tor functors, the derived functors of the tensor product of modules over a ring.
 Besides playing a central role within algebraic topology theorems such as the K\"{u}nneth Theorem and Coefficient Theorem, Tor functors can also be used to calculate the homology of groups, Lie algebras, and associative algebras.
 Within the context of the classical Ravenel-Wilson Hopf ring method, the identification of the $E^2$-page of the bar spectral sequence with Tor allows for the computations $\text{Tor}^{E[x]}(\mF_p, \mF_p) \simeq \Gamma [s x] $ and $\text{Tor}^{T[x]} (\mF_p, \mF_p) \simeq E [s x] \otimes \Gamma[\phi x],$ where $sx$ is the suspension of $x,$ $\phi x$ is the transpotent, and $T[x]$ is the truncated polynomial ring $\mF_p [ x] / (x^p)$, to be used inductively in the calculations of the mod p homology of Eilenberg-MacLane spaces \cite{Wilson1982} and the Morava K-theory of Eilenberg-MacLane spaces \cite{RavanelWilson1980}.